-Nairobi to Zanzibar Adventure
+Serengeti Safari to Zanzibar

 Day 1 Nairobi

-Day 2 Arusha (1B,1L,1D)
+Day 2 Arusha (1B,1D)

-Approximate Distance: 320 km Estimated Travel Time: 10 hrs (including game drive into Serengeti) After breakfast, we begin our 2 night/3 day excursion to the Serengeti National Park and the Ngorongoro Crater, two of Africa’s premier wildlife areas.
-Changing to specialized 4WD 7-seater safari vehicles, we are met by experienced safari driver/guides, who will ensure us wonderful wildlife encounters.
-Our safari vehicles each have sliding windows and a large pop-up roof, perfect for game viewing.
-They are smaller than our overland truck, and will allow us to maneuver easily through the wildlife areas.
-As the vehicles are smaller than our overland truck, our group will split up among several vehicles,.
+Approximate Distance: 320 km Estimated Travel Time: 8 hrs (including game drive into Serengeti) After breakfast, we begin our 3-night/4-day excursion to the Serengeti National Park and the Ngorongoro Crater, two of Africa’s premier wildlife areas.
 The Serengeti is to Tanzania what the Masai Mara Game Reserve is to Kenya, though with an area of 14,763 sq km, it is actually over 7 times as large!
-The area where you will be staying and game viewing is in the central Serengeti 'Seronera' area, which lies in the southeast of the National Park.
-Because of the sheer size of the National Park other areas will not be accessible during your stay.
-As we drive through the Serengeti National Park you will begin to experience the sheer vastness of this territory, and marvel at the multitude of animal and bird life while cruising through this acacia-spotted savannah.
+The area where you will be staying and game viewing is in the central Serengeti 'Seronera' area, which lies in the southeast of the national park.
+Because of the sheer size of the national park, other areas will not be accessible during your stay.
+As we drive to the Serengeti National Park, en route you will begin to experience the sheer vastness of this territory, and you will marvel at the multitude of animal and bird life while cruising through this acacia-spotted savannah.
 The next day, we continue your search for the Big Five - lion, leopard, buffalo, elephant and rhino - while taking in the vastness of the Serengeti plains with a game drives through out the day.
 There is no bad time to visit the Serengeti as every season has its own special highlight – even the rainy season has the daily thunder and lightening to look forward to.
 Changing seasons and light patterns form the most beautiful backdrop to view Africa’s majestic and incredible wildlife.
 It has more than 1.6 million herbivores and thousands of predators.
 Blue Wildebeests, gazelles, zebras and buffaloes are the animals most commonly found in the region.

-Approximate distance: 160 km Estimated Travel Time: 8 hrs (including game drive out of Serengeti) Before leaving the Serengeti, enjoy one last morning game drive to see the animal kingdom come to life in this incredible expanse of grassland savannah.
+Approximate Distance: 160 km Estimated Travel Time: 5 hrs (including game drive out of Serengeti) Before leaving the Serengeti, enjoy one last morning game drive to see the animal kingdom come to life in this incredible expanse of grassland savannah.
 You will return and break camp, and journey to the Ngorongoro Conservation Area, famous for Africa's best game viewing.
 The views from the Ngorongoro Crater rim are stunning, and there is an ever-present abundance of wildlife, due to the permanent water supply on the crater floor.
 You will arrive at your campsite at the crater rim in the late afternoon.
+Changing to specialized 4WD 7-seater safari vehicles, we are met by experienced safari driver/guides, who will ensure us wonderful wildlife encounters.
+Our safari vehicles each have sliding windows and a large pop-up roof, perfect for game viewing.
+They are smaller than our overland truck, and will allow us to maneuver easily through the wildlife areas.
+As the vehicles are smaller than our overland truck, our group will split up amongst several vehicles.
 The 8,300 km² Ngorongoro Conservation Area is named after its central feature, the Ngorongoro Crater, the world’s largest intact volcanic caldera, and arguably its most spectacular natural arena.
 Ngorongoro Crater has often been described as one of the wonders of the world, not only because of its inherent geological significance, but also because it serves a quite extraordinary natural sanctuary for some of Africa’s most dense population of large mammals.
 The Ngorongoro was part of the original Serengeti National Park proclaimed in 1951, but it was made a separate conservation area in 1956 so that the Masai could graze their cattle there.
 The Ngorongoro Crater became a World Heritage Site in 1978.
 Land in the conservation area is unique to Tanzania as it provides protection for the wildlife whilst allowing human habitation.
 The landscape is made up of a blend of volcanoes, grasslands, waterfalls and mountain forests, where the wildlife is extensive.
 The southern and eastern boundaries are approximately defined by the rim of the Great Rift Valley, which also prevents animal migration in these directions.
 The annual ungulate migration passes through the Ngorongoro Conservation Area, with wildebeest and zebra moving south into the area in December and moving north in June.
 The area has healthy resident populations of most species of wildlife.

-Day 11 Zanzibar (1B)
+Day 11 Stone Town (1B)